erhathaway/election_sentiment/README.md

 # election_sentiment
+The purpose of this project is two-fold:
+1. Teach others how to code through an interesting project that uses db, orms, webscraping, analysis libraries, modern web frameworks, etc..
-Sentiment analyzer for presidential hopefuls based of media reports
+2. Create a sentiment analyzer for presidential hopefuls based of media reports

 ### Objective: